 git clone https://github.com/cgohlke/ipcf.ipynb

-Extract the example data files from the Simulation_Channel.bin.zip and nih3t3-egfp_2.zip archives to the ipcf.ipynb directory:
+Download and extract the following files from the Zenodo record to the ipcf.ipynb directory:

 The notebook depends on a few platform specific variables.
 Adjust the path to the example data and the path to a scratch directory where large intermediate and output files will be saved: